coderbunker/demoZuerich/Node-red/README.md

 * curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.5/install.sh | bash;
 * nvm install v6.4.0;
 * sudo npm install -g node-red (in the directory /);
-* sudo npm i node-red-node-serialport (in the directory ~/.node-red) (to install the mod for getting data from the Arduino to the Node-red);
+* sudo npm i node-red-node-serialport (in the directory ~/.node-red) (to install the mod for getting data from the Arduino to the Nodered);
 * sudo npm install -g node-red-contrib-amqp2 (in the directory /) (to install the mod for amqp2(RabbitMQ))
 3. Type in the command: Node-red, to start node-red and go in your Browser to localhost with port 1880.
 4. Now you can work with Node-red.